eea/clms-api-docs/source/authentication.md

 ```

-CLMS Portal Authentication is handled using [EU Login](https://ecas.ec.europa.eu/cas/help.html), European Commission's user
+CLMS Website Authentication is handled using [EU Login](https://ecas.ec.europa.eu/cas/help.html), European Commission's user
 authentication service.
-This means that no user password is stored in the CLMS Portal, but the portal uses [Openid-connect](<https://en.wikipedia.org/wiki/OpenID#OpenID_Connect_(OIDC)>) to handle the user authorization with EU Login.
+This means that no user password is stored in the CLMS Website, but the portal uses [Openid-connect](<https://en.wikipedia.org/wiki/OpenID#OpenID_Connect_(OIDC)>) to handle the user authorization with EU Login.
 By using EU Login the user only has to create one europe-wide account and will be able to access all European services that use EU Login without needing to create a new account for each service.

 That is why all users wanting to use the API need to create specific API tokens to communicate with the API.